-- Higher grades 9-4 - Foundation grades 5-1
+Higher GCSE (grades 9-4) and Foundation GCSE (grages 5-1)

 The tier at which you will be entered for the exam will depend upon your progress.

-Both tiers are comprised multiple exams -2 exams per GCSE for Triple students and 6 exams in total for Combined Science students.
+Both tiers are comprised multiple exams - 2 exams per GCSE for Triple students and 6 exams in total for Combined Science students.